 During Chinese New Year, the kinds of foods served and the gifts guests should bring when visiting friends and family are important customs to consider.
 These are some traditional dishes and food items you can find in a Chinese home during this festive season.

 What they symbolise: wealth

 Did you know that dumplings have a history dating back more than 1,800 years?
-Widely popular in China, especially in the north, it is traditional for Chinese families to make dumplings together.
+Widely popular in China, especially in the north, it is traditional for Chinese families to make and eat dumplings together on CNY Eve.
 Formed in the shape of a Chinese silver ingot, it is said that the more dumplings you shove into your mouth, the more wealth you will accumulate in the new year!

 Photo credit: wikiHow

 What it symbolises: growth

 We’re talking about work promotions, grades in school, height... anything you want to ”grow“!
 From Chinese to English, ”glutinous rice cake“ translates literally to “higher by the year”.
 In Hong Kong and Guangdong, it’s usually sweetened with brown sugar, then steamed and sometimes also pan-fried.